Some Success Stories

 Christopher Bale (Class of 2010) is a horticulturalist and herbalist currently working at the University of British Columbia Botanical Garden and Centre for Plant Research in Vancouver, Canada.

-Peter Couchman (Class of 2010) is the Executive Director of High Glen Gardens in Fredericksburg, MD, overseeing the development of the 64-acre private estate into a public garden.
+Peter Couchman (Class of 2010) is the Executive Director of High Glen Gardens in Frederick, MD, overseeing the development of the 64-acre private estate into a public garden.

 Brian Kennedy (Class of 2010), originally from Massachusetts, was hired as a gardener with the Arboretum and Grounds crew at NYBG.